ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 {{site.data.keyword.gitrepos}} is an IBM-hosted component of the {{site.data.keyword.contdelivery_short}} service.
 All of the data that you provide to {{site.data.keyword.gitrepos}}, including but not limited to source files, issues, pull requests, and project configuration properties, is managed securely within {{site.data.keyword.contdelivery_short}}.
 However, {{site.data.keyword.gitrepos}} supports various mechanisms for exporting, sending, or otherwise sharing data to users and third parties.

 The ability of {{site.data.keyword.gitrepos}} to share information is typical of many social coding platforms.
-However, such sharing might conflict with regulatory controls that might apply to your business.
+However, such sharing might conflict with regulatory controls that apply to your business.
 After you create a project in {{site.data.keyword.gitrepos}}, but before you entrust any files, issues, records, or other data with the project, review the project settings and change any settings that you deem necessary to protect your data.
 Settings to review include visibility levels, email notifications, integrations, web hooks, access tokens, deploy tokens, and deploy keys.

 ### Project visibility levels
 {: #cd_secure_grit_visibility}